SereMark/erasmuscup/House-Cup-Rules.md

 ## 9. Overthrowing the Event Organisers

 1. Overthrowing Event Organisers by means of:
-   a.
-Treason
+   - Treason
-   b.
-Bomb Threats
+   - Bomb Threats
-   c.
-Magical Wishes and/or Spells
+   - Magical Wishes and/or Spells

    is strictly prohibited, and establishes the actus reus for Treason under section 15.